formkit/docs-content/api-reference/formkit-core.md

 ### remove

-Removes a child from the node
+Removes a child from the node.

 ### resetConfig